muhammadajlal/Weather-Android-Application/README.md

-# Weather Android Application
+# Weather App

 ## Description

-This is a Java mobile application developed in Android Studio.
+The Weather App is a Java mobile application developed in Android Studio.
 It uses an API to provide weather information based on the user's location or a specified city.
+The app supports multiple languages including English, French, Arabic, Spanish, and Urdu.

 ## Features